victoriamwangi/K-Fort-News/README.md

 - HTML - which was used to build the general structure of the page.
 - CSS - which was used to style the page.
 - Bootstrap - which was used to make the page responsive and visually appealing
-- JavaScript - which was used to form information
+- Python(Flask)- which was used to develop methods to consume the API
-- Angular- js framework used to do fast development

 ## Licence